 The Gunnison Valley is fortunate to have our very own avalanche center.
 The Crested Butte Avalanche Center (CBAC) offers an abundance of resources that helps backcountry skiers make decisions about suitable terrain and how to manage avalanche risks.
 The most important of these resources is the daily avalanche forecast.
 The forecast describes the avalanche danger and conditions based on how the weather interacts with the snowpack.
 It outlines the type of avalanches that may occur, their location in the terrain, along with their likelihood and size.
 Ultimately, the forecast offers specific travel advice on how to identify and avoid avalanche problems.
 CBAC also dedicates part of the website to observations, which are reports and photos of avalanches or snowpack observations from around the forecast area.

-This year, CBAC is adopting the National Avalanche Center’s new forecast platform.
-In addition, they are splitting the valley into two regional forecast zones.
-One zone will be called the Northwest Mountains and will include the Anthracite Range, Kebler Pass, the Ruby Range and Paradise Divide, which tend to have a deeper snowpack.
-The other zone will be called the Southeast Mountains and will include the Cement Creek and Brush Creek drainages, Gothic, Red Lady, Climax Chutes, Coneys and Snodgrass, which tend to be relatively drier.
+The CBAC splits the valley into two regional forecast zones.
+One zone is called the Northwest Mountains and will include the Anthracite Range, Kebler Pass, the Ruby Range and Paradise Divide, which tend to have a deeper snowpack.
+The other zone is called the Southeast Mountains and will include the Cement Creek and Brush Creek drainages, Gothic, Red Lady, Climax Chutes, Coneys, and Snodgrass, which tend to be relatively drier.
 (The Monarch Pass avalanche forecast is provided through CAIC.)

 Crested Butte Avalanche Center Events

 The CBAC also hosts two free events every winter, both in early December.
-The first is Avalanche Awareness Night on Friday, Dec.
-4. This fun and festive event is designed to raise awareness about avalanche danger and promote safe backcountry use by both new and experienced backcountry skiers and snowboarders.
-The following day, Dec.
-5, is a beacon brush-up clinic.
+The first is Avalanche Awareness Night.
+This fun and festive event is designed to raise awareness about avalanche danger and promote safe backcountry use by both new and experienced backcountry skiers and snowboarders.
+The other main winter event is a beacon brush-up clinic.
 This event is appropriate for people with any level of backcountry experience who want to practice using their beacon in different rescue scenarios under instruction from CBAC staff.